Saliba ibn Yuhanna

 He is principally known for his edition of Mari ibn Suleiman's and Amr ibn Matta's Book of Towers.
 MS Paris BNF Arab.
 204 is a likely autograph, where ibn Yuhanna copied texts that interested him.
 The manuscript is internally dated to June 1315 and placed in Jazīrat Ibn ʿUmar.
-Years later, ibn Yuhanna added a Letter from Cyprus to the manuscript, dated to 1336, written in Famagusta, Cyprus.
+Years later, ibn Yuhanna added a Letter from the People of Cyprus to the manuscript, dated to 1336, written in Famagusta, Cyprus.

 Ibn Yuhanna's "Book of Secrets" opens with a letter addressed to the Christians in the "West" (Byzantine Empire), defending the authenticity of the Church of the East and making a plea for Christian unity.
 It is plausible that ibn Yuhanna was already in Cyprus, at the time still a crusader kingdom (under king Hugh IV) when he completed this work.